-University of Oxford EPSRC Impact Acceleration Account - Doctoral Impact Scheme: Guidance
+GUIDANCE FOR EPSRC Impact Acceleration Account - Doctoral Impact Scheme

 In recognition of the often long lead time between research ‘discovery’ (research outcomes) and related impacts, the EPSRC has awarded Impact Acceleration Account (IAA) grants to 33 universities since 2012, including the University of Oxford.
 The IAA provides support for activities that will reduce that lead time, and help to accelerate the impact (beyond academia) from past, current or future research that falls within the EPSRC remit.

-The University is operating a Doctoral Impact Scheme, funded by the EPSRC IAA, with the aim of supporting and encouraging new DPhil graduates to maximise the impact of their (or related) research beyond academia through engagement with non-academic partners in industry, healthcare, government agencies, third-sector organisations, charities, local and regional government, etc.
+The University is operating a Doctoral Impact Scheme, funded by the EPSRC IAA, with the aim of supporting and encouraging new DPhil graduates to maximise the impact of their (or related) research beyond academia through engagement with non-academic partners in industry, healthcare, governmental agencies, local and regional government and other external organisations.
+Doctoral Impact applications must focus on deliverables and milestones completed by 30 June 2022.

 DPhil students are eligible to apply for the scheme if: